House of Dolls: Origins

-In the documentary film Memory of the Camps, a project supervised by the British Ministry of Information and the American Office of War Information during the summer of 1945, camera crews filmed women who had been forced into sexual slavery for the use of guards and favoured prisoners.
-The film-makers stated that as the women died they were replaced by women from the concentration camp Ravensbrück.
+In the documentary film Memory of the Camps, a project supervised by the British Ministry of Information and the American Office of War Information during the summer of 1945, camera crews filmed women who had been forced into sexual slavery, reporting that "Dachau had its own brothel for the use of guards and favored prisoners."
+The filmmakers stated that as the women died they were replaced by fresh contingents from the concentration camp at Ravensbrück.